Table of Contents

 Key features of Gatsby include:

-Next.js or Gatsby: Which is the Best Fit for Your Project?
+Next.js or Gatsby: Which Framework Works Best for Your Project?

 Choosing between Next.js and Gatsby comes down to understanding the nature of your project.
 Here's a breakdown of how each framework shines in specific scenarios: